wpPlugins-io/Press-Elements/readme.txt

 6. Widgets for your site logo, site name and site description.
 7. Site counters for Post Types, Taxonomies, Comments and Users.
 8. Custom fields as text fields and images, and linking to other custom fields.
+9. Display Gravatars based on an email address.

 == Frequently Asked Questions ==